 - Approval by IIEL of a research paper on a WTO law subject that you have written or will write in one of your WTO Certificate Courses.
 The Certificate requires a scholarly paper of at least 6,000 words (not including footnotes, usually approximately 25 pages).

-- Participation in four activities outside the Law Center related to international trade during the student’s course of study (such as attending conferences, congressional, administrative or court hearings, or other similar events).
+- Participation in four activities at Georgetown Law or outside the Law Center related to international trade during the student’s course of study (such as attending conferences, congressional, administrative or court hearings, or other similar events).

 - Maintenance of an overall grade point average of “B” (3.0) or higher.